qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

   * :kbd:`Shift+key` for big movement
   * :kbd:`Alt+key` for ``1 px`` movement
+* **Geometry modification**: move over an annotation and purple squares are displayed on nodes of its underlying geometry.
-* **Geometry modification**: for line or polygon annotations, left-click on a vertex of the geometry, move and click again.
+  Left-click on the square, move and click again.
-  Double-click a segment to add a new vertex.
+  For linear or polygonal annotations, double-clicking a segment will add a new vertex.
 * **Delete**: Pressing the :kbd:`Del` or :kbd:`Backspace` key while
   an annotation is selected will delete that annotation
 * :ref:`Change feature symbology <annotation_feature_symbology>`